Display-Lab/goals-of-care/readme.md

 # Goals of Care Site Reports

 ## Installation
+Installation instructions are inteneted to be run from the directory that contains the `gocc` directory.
+For example, if `/home/joe/projects/gocc` is where the gocc source directory will reside, then the commands below should be run from `/home/joe/projects`.

 1. Install Prequisites (details below)
 1. Clone repository into directory named `gocc`